Join our Movement

 We are a movement of organisations that are committed to delivering high quality youth social action.
 We work with sector leaders, youth practitioners, and researchers to power a dynamic community of learning in the field of youth social action.

-Young people a year do their social action through one of our founding partner's programmes.
+Young people a year do their social action through one of our Founding Member programmes.

-Communities benefit from social action projects on one of these programmes
+Postcodes benefit from social action that is supported by these programmes

 If you work with young people, here is some learning from our network about how to support effective social action.